robomq/robomq.io/docs/MQTT.md

 ### Consumer
 The first step is the same as producer, consumer needs to connect to [robomq.io](http://www.robomq.io) broker.

-In the callback function of connecting, next step is to subscribe a topic, so that consumer knows where to listen to.
-It uses a callback function to keep listening.
+In the callback function on connect, next step is to subscribe a topic, so that consumer knows where to listen to.
+It uses a callback function to handle incoming messages.
 Once it receives a message from the queue bound by the topic, it will print the topic and message payload.

 	client.subscribe(topic, {qos: 1, dup: false})
 	.on("message", function(topic, payload, packet) {